 There are many types of kale greens and the most beautiful is probably purple kale.
 However, the most popular is dinosaur kale (flat leaf) and curly leaf kale greens.
 Kale greens are one of the most outstanding from the list of green vegetables and it belongs to the Brassica family of vegetables.

 Kale is a great source of Calcium, Manganese, Potassium, Copper, Sulfur, Beta-Carotene, and Vitamins K, C, & B6.

-Oxalic acid is also an irritant and that is why it is very important to rotate your list of green vegetables.
+Oxalic acid is also an irritant and that is why it is very important to stay away from consuming too much in your green smoothies.

-This is just the tip of the iceberg on how to make a green smoothie.
-If you would like more ideas on how to create a great tasting green smoothie, please visit Joy of Smoothies.Go to High Protein Smoothies
+This is just the tip of the iceberg (ha ha) on how to make a green smoothie.
+If you would like even more ideas on how to create a great tasting green smoothie, please visit Joy of Smoothies.Go to High Protein Smoothies